Autonomous Agent

 An autonomous agent plans its own work, executes it, and critiques its results before responding.
 This guide builds a deep-research agent end-to-end: it generates search queries, fans them out in parallel, optionally fetches primary sources, renders a Jinja prompt over the aggregate, and then self-checks the final answer.

-Because every step is ordinary Starlark and every side effect is a logged host function call, the entire run is a replayable checkpoint.
+Because every side effect is a logged host function call that the runtime caches and replays, the entire run is a replayable checkpoint — iterate on the prompt with zero LLM calls.

 The full agent